OpenVisualCloud/SVT-JPEG-XS/ffmpeg-plugin/wsl2msys2.md

 # ffmpeg: enable jpegxs codec

-This section explains how libSvtJpegxs can be added to FFMPEG as an external codec.
+This section explains how libSvtJpegxs can be added to FFMPEG as an external codec for use in WSL2 / MSYS2 development environments.

 Experiments with the JPEG-XS codec may require a lot of FFMPEG rebuilds, so this guide gives an option of compiling FFMPEG with only a subset of components to decrease compilation time to minimum.

 ## Linux(WSL2) ffmpeg plugin

+### Notice
+FFmpeg is an open source project licensed under LGPL and GPL.
+See https://www.ffmpeg.org/legal.html.
+You are solely responsible for determining if your use of FFmpeg requires any additional licenses.
+Intel is not responsible for obtaining any such licenses, nor liable for any licensing fees due, in connection with your use of FFmpeg.

 The narrative is for a fresh installation of Ubuntu 24.04 (Noble Numbat) distribution into WSL2, but the section on the FFMPEG configuration can be used by 'pure Linux developers' who may be dealing with necessity to build FFMPEG many times a day.